rce-incorporated/Fiu/README.md

 - Tests must be ran with Luau using `RunTests.lua`, you can use `allTests` or `specificTests`.
 - Contributed code should be consistent with the source.

-<div>Luau updates often and Fiu will need to be updated and have working releases added for every new version.</div>
+<div>Luau updates often and Fiu will need to be updated and have working releases added for every new bytecode version.</div>

 ### **Contributors**